actix/actix-web/actix-web/MIGRATION-4.0.md

 ## Integration Testing Utils Moved To `actix-test`

-Actix Web's `test` module used to contain `TestServer`.
-Since this required the `awc` client and it was removed as a re-export (see above), it was moved to its own crate [`actix-test`](https://docs.rs/actix-test).
+`TestServer` has been moved to its own crate, [`actix-test`](https://docs.rs/actix-test).

 ```diff
 - use use actix_web::test::start;
 + use use actix_test::start;
 ```

+`TestServer` previously lived in `actix_web::test`, but it depends on `awc` which is no longer part of Actix Web's public API (see above).

 ## Header APIs

 Header related APIs have been standardized across all `actix-*` crates.
 The terminology now better matches the underlying `HeaderMap` naming conventions.
-Most of the the old methods have only been deprecated with notes that will guide how to update.

-In short, "insert" always indicates that existing any existing headers with the same name are overridden and "append" indicates adding with no removal.
+In short, "insert" always indicates that any existing headers with the same name are overridden, while "append" is used for adding with no removal (e.g. multi-valued headers).

 For request and response builder APIs, the new methods provide a unified interface for adding key-value pairs _and_ typed headers, which can often be more expressive.